A voice for

 Chaga has been used as a folk medicine in various cultures around the globe.
 Accounts of its use in Europe, especially in Russia, Poland and the Baltic countries as a remedy for gastritis, ulcers and cancer are particularly present (6).

 In Russia and Siberia, chaga was taken as a strong decoction or tea to improve general health, increase vitality and to prevent illness and infection (8).
 Here, chaga has long-standing use as a remedy for fatigue and to assist in the convalescence stages of illness and was also traditionally esteemed for treating a variety of cancers (1, 3).
-For more insights on integrative cancer care and mushrooms see this article.
+For more insights on integrative cancer care and mushrooms, see our article “Mushrooms for cancer care“.

 One of the oldest references to the use of chaga as a medicine is by Hippocrates (c.460–370 BCE) in his Corpus Hippocraticum where chaga was referenced for use in the form of infusions to wash wounds (7).